paul-reiners/code-1635/doc/presentation.md

 # Complexity of successive generations

-In the region in this picture, the complexity remains constant through successive generations.
-(At least it does, once you go far enough down that the borders are stable.)
+* In the previous picture, the complexity remains constant through successive generations.
+(At least it does once you go far enough down that the borders are stable.)
-If the center region eventually becomes repetitive, then the complexity should become constant at that point.

-If the center region eventually becomes repetitive, then the complexity over successive generations should level off.
+* If the center region eventually becomes repetitive, then the complexity over successive generations should level off.
 If the center region takes over the whole pattern, then the complexity over successive generations should grow without bound.